 Create the Featured Content Carousel

-Lenscap uses Featured Content to showcase four of your latest featured posts in a beautiful post carousel on the homepage.
+Lenscap uses Featured Content to showcase four of your latest featured posts in a beautiful post carousel on the front page.

 - To activate Featured Content, click the Customize link in your dashboard to open up the Customizer.
 From here, click the Featured Content panel at the bottom of the Customizer to begin setting up the header.

 - In the Tag name field, enter a tag or choose an existing tag to use as the Featured Content tag.
-The tag you choose here will be used to display posts from that tag in the Featured Content carousel on the homepage.
-If you already have posts with the chosen tag, you will see the Featured Content area appear near the header on the homepage.
+The tag you choose here will be used to display posts from that tag in the Featured Content carousel on the front page.
+If you already have posts with the chosen tag, you will see the Featured Content area appear near the header on the front page.
 Otherwise, consider adding a few posts using this tag before customizing the carousel to better preview your site’s appearance.

 - After you’ve selected a tag and can see the Featured Content area, you can continue customizing the carousel with the settings found in Theme Options → Featured Content Settings.
 Head to the Customizer section below to learn about the settings available for the carousel.